 | ^^^^^^^^^^^^^^^ Use of undeclared type or module `client`

-warning: function is never used: `connect`, #[warn(dead_code)] on by default

---> src/network/server.rs:1:1

-|

-1 | fn connect() {

-| ^

 The compilation failed, but why?
 We don’t need to place communicator:: in front of the function like we did in src/main.rs because we are definitely within the communicator library crate here.
 The reason is that paths are always relative to the current module, which here is tests.
 The only exception is in a use statement, where paths are relative to the crate root by default.
 Our tests module needs the client module in its scope!

-So how do we get back up one module in the module hierarchy to be able to call the client::connect function in the tests module?
-In the tests module, we can either use leading colons to let Rust know that we want to start from the root and list the whole path:
+So how do we get back up one module in the module hierarchy to call the client::connect function in the tests module?
+In the tests module, we can either use leading colons to let Rust know that we want to start from the root and list the whole path, like this:

 ::client::connect();

-Or we can use super to move up one module in the hierarchy from our current module:
+Or, we can use super to move up one module in the hierarchy from our current module, like this:

 super::client::connect();

-These two options don’t look all that different in this example, but if you’re deeper in a module hierarchy, starting from the root every time would get long.
+These two options don’t look that different in this example, but if you’re deeper in a module hierarchy, starting from the root every time would make your code lengthy.
 In those cases, using super to get from the current module to sibling modules is a good shortcut.
-Plus, if you’ve specified the path from the root in many places in your code and then you rearrange your modules by moving a subtree to another place, you’d end up needing to update the path in a lot of places, which would be tedious.
+Plus, if you’ve specified the path from the root in many places in your code and then you rearrange your modules by moving a subtree to another place, you’d end up needing to update the path in several places, which would be tedious.

-It would also be annoying to have to type super:: all the time in each test, but you’ve already seen the tool for that solution: use!
-The super:: functionality changes the path you give to use so that it is relative to the parent module instead of to the root module.
+It would also be annoying to have to type super:: in each test, but you’ve already seen the tool for that solution: use!
+The super:: functionality changes the path you give to use so it is relative to the parent module instead of to the root module.

-For these reasons, in the tests module especially, use super::something is usually the way to go.
+For these reasons, in the tests module especially, use super::something is usually the best solution.
 So now our test looks like this:

 Filename: src/lib.rs